Tornadoes of 2024: January 3 (Belgium)

-A tornado struck the communities of Onze-Lieve-Vrouw-Waver and Putte in Belgium.
+On January 3, a tornado struck the communities of Onze-Lieve-Vrouw-Waver and Putte in Belgium.
 Multiple houses had roofing material torn off, one of which sustained collapse of a gable.
 Garages, outbuildings, and greenhouses were destroyed and gravestones were damaged at a cemetery.
 Trees and fences were toppled over as well.
-One person and several horses were injured.
+One person along with several horses were injured.
 The European Severe Storms Laboratory rated the tornado IF1.5.